-Another big change for men in 1920s men’s fashion was a move from sharp, pointy shoes to more roomy designs.
+Another big change for men in 1920s fashion for men was a move from sharp, pointy shoes to more roomy designs.
 Instead, Oxfords were made with round or wide box tips to give the toes more room.
 In the second half of the 20s, Oxford designs began to get more creative, incorporating reptile skins like alligator or embossed leather.

 Gatsby was a fan of the two-tone shoes which were gaining popularity in the 1920s.
 Brown, white or grey would work very well.
 Alternatively, go for a more old-fashioned cap-toe lace-up Oxford, or even dark brown wingtips.

-Men were rarely seen hatless in 1920s men’s fashion.
+Men were rarely seen hatless in 1920s fashion for men.
 Though the movie does indeed show many hatless heads, this is due to the face obscuring problems of hats rather than historical accuracy.
 Fedoras, bowlers, Derbys, and even newsboy hats will all work well for a Gatsby look.

 Feel free to choose a necktie or bowtie.
 The patterns that were popular at the time were wide diagonal stripes, polka dots, deco patterns, and paisley.
 Be sure to wear a matching pocket square to complete the look.

 What I love the most about men’s look from the 20s is how elegant tweed and plaid suits looked.
 The wide lapels, the preppy hats and matching side pocket kerchief’s!
 I think that one is one the most underrated accessories ever, actually.
 There is something so gentlemanly about that artistically folded handkerchief.– Joe Flanagan | Founder | 90s Fashion World